EN

 In 2020, Big Bend Groundwater Management District No. 5 was awarded funding from NRCS to prepare a Watershed Plan-Environmental Assessment (Watershed Plan-EA) for Rattlesnake Creek Watershed Improvement.
 The District selected and entered into contract with Olsson of Overland Park, KS to conduct the Watershed Plan-EA.
 The NRCS Watershed Program provides eligible local sponsors with cost share assistance to undertake a wide range of watershed-scale improvements, including projects to improve agricultural water supply and fish and wildlife habitat.
 A Watershed Plan-EA provides National Environmental Policy Act (NEPA) compliance for the Proposed Project and will be developed as the first component of the Proposed Project.

-The first public meeting was held on January 13, 2022 in St. John.
-The purpose of this meeting was to share information about the Watershed Plan-EA process and to gather feedback from the public on how to improve agricultural water supply and fish and wildlife habitat within the Rattlesnake Creek Watershed in Stafford County.
+NRCS and the District held a public meeting on May 8, 2025 at the Stafford County Annex (210 E Broadway, St John).
+The meeting was an open house format without a formal presentation.
+The purpose of this meeting was to share information about the Watershed Plan-EIS process and to gather feedback from the public on how to improve agricultural water supply and fish and wildlife habitat within the Rattlesnake Creek Watershed in Stafford County.

 Big Bend Groundwater Management District 5 - All Rights Reserved